-On the villainous side, I never felt like Harvest and Home were as threatening as the Network, even with the extra development they received.
+On the villainous side, I never felt like Harvest and Home were never as threatening as the Network, even with the extra development they received.
 Sure, the agents of Harvest wracked up quite the on-screen body count, but they never felt like the same implacable balls-to-the-wall threat the Network was.
-Sure they’d easily kill you, but the way the Harvest would ruin the lives of those in their way – framing people for heinous crimes like child pornography, rape, and mass shootings just to name a few – was at best toned down or completely ignored compared to the Network.
+Sure they’d easily kill you, but the way the Harvest would ruin the lives of those in their way – framing people for heinous crimes like child pornography, rape, and mass shootings just to name a few – was at best toned down compared to the Network.
 For a specific example of this, I thought the hitman Arby (played by Christopher Denham) was not nearly as threatening and unsettling as Neil Maskell’s turn as the character.

 As for the story, I didn’t have as many complaints.
-Mostly this was because Flynn while deviating a fair amount, sticks to the main plot points of Utopia (UK) S1.
+Mostly this was because Flynn, while deviating a fair amount, sticks to the main plot points of Utopia (UK) S1.
 That, and she did add in new concepts, characters, and ideas – mostly in regards to Home and the St. Louis hot zone – which is what any good remake should do.
-This means that at the very least, Utopia (US) S1 is a conspiracy thriller that can keep our attention.
+This means that at the very least, Utopia (US) is a conspiracy thriller that can keep our attention.
 That said I still have qualms about the story.

 While Flynn did add new stuff and examined unexplored concepts compared to the original, they didn’t strike me as all that interesting.
 Everything in St. Louis after the hot zone could be reduced to at most a single episode and I wouldn’t mind.
 Same with the comic convention in the first episode.
 Conversely, the new stuff I did like was generally tossed to the side, which I found disappointing.
 That, and I gotta mention that there was a fair amount of story from the original that was cut outright or overly condensed.
 Story that helped expand the world of Utopia (UK) and add dimension to the characters involved.
 This, on top of an overall slower pace than the original mixed with the rushing of important developments, creates the odd impression that the story is simultaneously overstuffed yet stripped-down, meandering yet too fast.
 It’s an odd feeling.